course-details-portlet

 Learning methods and activities

 Lectures/colloquia (by the students), self-studies, and discussions about once a week where the topic will be the field area and the relevant ore-deposit types.
 Lectures are held in English if required.
 Mandatory fieldwork for a 7-10 days duration in a relevant area is an imperative part of the course.
 Currently, we are studying Sn-Cu-W deposits in Cornwall, UK, and granitic pegmatite deposits in S-Norway.
-Fieldwork includes a weekend.
+Compulsory fieldwork includes a weekend.
 The course is evaluated by a reference group.

 Compulsory assignments